Rabbit

 BUYING

-Unlike much of Europe, rabbit is rarely seen in UK supermarkets, but is
+Unlike much of Europe, rabbit is rarely seen in UK supermarkets; try your local butchers or order online.

 Select rabbits by size; they should be large enough to yield a decent amount of meat, but not too large.
 Wild rabbits much larger than 1kg are prone to be tough.
 Younger, smaller animals will be more tender and better suited to quick cook methods such as roasting or barbecuing.
 Larger, older rabbits will have more flavour but may be less tender and so better suited to slower cooking.